 All-Heal, Banda, Birdlime Mistletoe, Blandeau, Bois de Sainte-Croix, Bouchon, Devil's Fuge, Drudenfuss, Eurixor, Guérit-Tout, Gui, Gui Blanc, Gui Blanc d'Europe, Gui des Feuillus, Gui d'Europe, Gui Européen, Helixor, Herbe de Chèvre, Hexenbesen, Hurchu, Iscador, Isorel, Leimmistel, Mistlekraut, Mistletein, Mistletoe, Muérdago Europeo, Mystyldene, Nid de Sorcière, Pain de Biques, Rini, Verquet, Vert-Bois, Vert de Pommier, Visci, Visci Albi Folia, Visci Albi Fructus, Visci Albi Herba, Visci Albi Stipites, Vogelmistel, Vysorel, Viscum album.<br/><br/>

 Overview InformationEuropean mistletoe is a plant that grows on several different trees.
-The berries, leaf, and stem of European mistletoe are used to make medicine.
+The berry, leaf, and stem of European mistletoe are used to make medicine.

 Interest in mistletoe for cancer has grown in North America, ever since Suzanne Somers announced on Larry King Live that she is using it to treat her breast cancer.
 European mistletoe has been used for treating cancer since the 1920s, especially in Europe.
 Several brand name mistletoe extracts are available there: Iscador, Eurixor, Helixor, Isorel, Vysorel, and ABNOBAviscum.
 So far these products are not readily available in North America.
-There is no proof they work for breast or other cancers.
+There is no proof that they work for breast or other cancers.
+Using European mistletoe can also be unsafe.
 Avoid these products and stick with proven cancer treatments.

 How does it work?European mistletoe has several active chemicals.
 It might stimulate the immune system and kill certain cancer cells in a test tube, but it doesn't seem to work in people.